(Formally known as Tradescantia albiflora)

-Growth Habit: Wandering Jew is an aggressive scrambling creeper that can smother other plants as it forms a mat-like cover of the ground it occupies.
-It has smooth, dark green leaves.
+Growth Habit: Wandering Jew is a very common weed, an aggressive scrambling creeper that can smother other plants as it forms a mat-like cover of the ground it occupies.
+It has smooth, dark green, spear-shaped leaves with parallel veins, more or less evenly spread along fragile, but partially fleshy stems.
+The stems form ground cover or climb over rocks, plants, logs, etc.

 Type of Plant: Sprawling, fleshy, perennial plant that may also produce erect stems.